 Selling in South Eola

 Selling a condo or townhome in South Eola requires understanding what makes your specific unit competitive.
-It is not just about square footage and bedrooms.
-It is about the view, the floor, the building reputation, the parking, the fees, the amenities, and the overall presentation.
+It's not just about square footage and bedrooms.
+It's about the view, the floor, the building reputation, the parking, the fees, the amenities, and the overall presentation.

 Buyers in this market are comparing your unit to every other unit in the building and in nearby buildings.
 Pricing has to be precise.
 Photography has to be strong.
 The listing has to highlight what makes your unit different.

 Overpriced units sit.
 The data shows 83 days on market on average.
-That is a long time.
+That's a long time.
 Sellers who price correctly and present well can beat that number.
 Sellers who overprice and hope for the best usually end up chasing the market down.

 Is South Eola a Good Investment?

 South Eola can be a strong investment for the right buyer, but you have to do the math honestly.
-We are not doing fantasy math.
+We aren't doing fantasy math.

 Rental demand near Downtown Orlando and Lake Eola is real.
 Young professionals, remote workers, and people who want the urban lifestyle will pay for it.
 But you have to account for condo fees, insurance, reserves, assessments, parking costs, property taxes, and any rental restrictions the building has.

-Some buildings do not allow short term rentals.
+Some buildings don't allow short term rentals.
 Some have high monthly fees that eat into rental income.
 Some have special assessments that change the entire investment equation overnight.

-The investment can work, but only if you go in with realistic numbers and a clear understanding of the building you are buying into.
+The investment can work, but only if you go in with realistic numbers and a clear understanding of the building you're buying into.

 Market Data Note